oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForProcessing.md

 So far we've just asked Kubernetes to create deployments / replica sets / pods and it's determined the node they will run based on the best balance of availability and resources, how do we ensure that we can run a service in each node ?

-Well the daemonset in Kubernetes allows the defintion of a pod that will run on every node in the cluster, we just have to define the daemonset and the template of the pod that's going to do the work and Kubernetes will deal with the rest, ensuring that even if nodes are added or removed that a pod matching the daemonset definition is running on the node.
+Well the daemonset in Kubernetes allows the definition of a pod that will run on every node in the cluster, we just have to define the daemonset and the template of the pod that's going to do the work and Kubernetes will deal with the rest, ensuring that even if nodes are added or removed that a pod matching the daemonset definition is running on the node.

 <details><summary><b>Other benefits of using daemon sets</b></summary>
 <p>
 The daemon set is a separate pod, running with it's own set of resources, thus while it does consume resources at the node and cluster level it doesn't impact the performance of the pods it's extracting log data for.

-Additionally the daemon set can look at the log data for all of the pods in the node, if we did the logging within a pod (say by replacing the log processor or your micro-service) then you'd have to modify every pod, but by logging it to standard out and using a deamonset you can capture the data of all of the logs at the same time, and only need to make changes in a singple place.
+Additionally the daemon set can look at the log data for all of the pods in the node, if we did the logging within a pod (say by replacing the log processor or your micro-service) then you'd have to modify every pod, but by logging it to standard out and using a deamonset you can capture the data of all of the logs at the same time, and only need to make changes in a single place.

+---

 </p></details>

 Why run the data gathering in a pod ?
 Well why not ?
 While we could run the data capture process by hand manually on each node then we'd have to worry about stopping and starting the service, restarting if it fails, managing and updating configuration files and so on.
 If we just run it in a Kubernetes pod we can let Kuberneties do all of it's magic for us and we can focus on defining the capture process, and leave running it to Kubernetes !

 How will our capture pod get the log data though ?
 We've seen previously how we can use volumes to bring in a config map or secret to a pod and make it look like it's part of the local file system, well there are several other types of source for a volume (in the Prometheus section we briefly saw how helm setup an external storage object as a volume for storing the data.)
 One of the volume types provides the ability to bring in a local file system, in this case in the node as part of the pods file structure.

 Fluentd is an open source solution to processing the log data, it's basically an engine, reading data from input sources and sending them to output sources (that's more complicated than you'd think when dealing with potentially large numbers of high volume sources.) it supports multiple input sources, including reading log files saved from the containers by Kubernetes (imported from the node into the pods via a volume) It also supports many output types.

-We will be using the output that writes to elastic search
+We will be using the output that writes to elastic search, this does all the work of creating indices for us and storing the data for each day.

 There are a number of yaml daemonset configuration files at the [fluentd daemonset github](https://github.com/fluent/fluentd-kubernetes-daemonset) We will be using a modified version of the `fluentd-daemonset-elasticsearch-rbac.yaml` configuration.